Akella13/nuxt-app/README.md

 # My Nuxt App

-Simple d&d companion [app](akella13.github.io/nuxt-app/).
+Simple d&d companion [app](akella13.github.io/nuxt-app/)23wsz

 ## Features

 - **Ability calculator**\
-  They are editable and modifier will be calculated for you.
+  They are editable and modifier will be calculated for you
 - **Dice roller**\
-  Pick how many you want and roll them with modifier selected
+  Pick any die you want and roll them at once with modifier selected
 - **Roll history**\
-  All roll results are written in a table
+  All roll results are stored in a table

 ## Software